 Another necessary form is the liability insurance certification form provided by the DMV, which must be completed, signed, and stamped by your insurance company.
 The DMV also accepts an insurance company form furnished by the insurance company as long as it duplicates the DMV form.
 "ACORD" binders or forms are not accepted by the Oregon DMV.

-New dealers must receive eight hours of education per year while renewing dealers must receive five hours per year.
-Dealer education certificates must be furnished by one of three approved organizations, listed below with phone numbers:
+New dealers must receive eight hours of education per year, and renewing dealers must show proof of continuing education (12 hours).
+Dealer education certificates must be furnished by an approved organization.